Low FODMAP Guide To Reading Labels

 Sugar alcohols, or polyols as we know them, are added to a wide range of processed foods.
 The ones to watch out for are sorbitol (E420), mannitol (E421), maltitol (E956), xylitol (E967), and isomalt (E953) (5 7).
 Remember to check for their food additive numbers as well.

 High FODMAP sweeteners can also cause digestive issues.
-These sweeteners include honey, high-fructose corn syrup, crystalline fructose, agave syrup, yacon syrup, fruit sugar, isolated fructose, fructose, fructose syrup, Isoglucose, fructose-glucose syrup, and glucose-fructose syrup (5 8 9).
+These sweeteners include honey, high-fructose corn syrup, crystalline fructose, agave syrup, yacon syrup, fruit sugar, isolated fructose, fructose, fructose syrup, Isoglucose, fructose-glucose syrup (5 8 9).
+In Canada, high fructose corn syrup can be called glucose-fructose syrup.
 Concentrated fruit juice is another high FODMAP ingredient especially prevalent in gluten free products.
 In particular watch out for apple juice and pear juice, as well as any juice from other high FODMAP fruits.

 Onion and garlic like to sneak into processed foods, so check labels for onion, onion powder, onion extract, garlic, garlic powder, and garlic extract.
 Also watch out for ingredients labelled as spices (except in the USA), natural flavours, dehydrated vegetables, and chicken salt, as these can all have onion or garlic as a hidden ingredient.
 In the USA onion and garlic cannot be included under spices (13).
 If you are not sure whether the product contains onion or garlic ring or email the manufacturer.
 Also check dried spices and spice mixtures (especially Chinese five spice powder, curry powder, chilli, or cayenne pepper) for added garlic and onion powders.
 Worcestershire sauce is an exception and is low FODMAP (2).
 You can read more about worcestershire sauce here.